“What is the difference between the Jeep Grand Cherokee and the Ford Explorer” is a common question we hear at Planet.

 Fuel Economy and Range:

-Plus, bigger tank offers greater range.
+Plus, bigger tank BY 6 GALLONS! offers 200 miles greater range.
 3.0L diesel available in Jeep with best-in-class 30 mpg.

 Cargo Space and Towing Capacity: